Has formal validity of NEWS2 already been established?

 An app is being developed and should be available for testing soon.
 Information will be available on the RCP website when the app is released.

-Will NEWS be rolled out across the UK?
+Will NEWS2 be rolled out across the UK?

 Yes, we have had enquiries and information on take-up from several European and Far Eastern countries, and the USA.

-How do we get hold of mass-produced NEWS charts?
+How do we get hold of mass-produced NEWS2 charts?

-The local NHS trust has responsibility for producing NEWS charts for individual organisations.
+The local NHS trust has responsibility for producing NEWS2 charts for individual organisations.
 Some trusts have already moved to electronic systems that are embedding the NEWS.

-What is the copyright situation if NEWS is converted for use in an electronic system?
+What is the copyright situation if NEWS2 is converted for use in an electronic system?

 There is no difference – please acknowledge the RCP.

-Is it permissible for me to laminate the NEWS tool for posting at each bedside?
+Is it permissible for me to laminate the NEWS2 tool for posting at each bedside?